linux

 Linux is a free and open-source operating system (OS) kernel that serves as the foundation for a wide range of software distributions tailored to various user needs, including desktops, servers, and embedded systems.
 Initially created by Linus Torvalds in 1991, Linux has evolved into a global project supported by a community of developers and users.
 Its modular design allows for high customization and scalability, making it popular for both personal and enterprise use.
 Unlike proprietary operating systems, Linux is distributed under the GNU General Public License (GPL), ensuring that it remains freely available for anyone to use, modify, and distribute.
 Its reliability, security, and efficiency have made Linux a critical component in the infrastructure of the internet, powering the majority of web servers, cloud computing platforms, and even mobile devices via Android, which is based on the Linux kernel.
 The ecosystem around Linux, including a vast array of applications and utilities, continues to grow, reflecting its versatility and adaptability to changing technology and user requirements.

-Linux (, LIN-uuks) is a generic name for a family of open-source Unix-like operating systems based on the Linux kernel, an operating system kernel first released on September 17, 1991, by Linus Torvalds.
-Linux is typically packaged as a Linux distribution (distro), which includes the kernel and supporting system software and libraries, many of which are provided by the GNU Project.
+Linux (, LIN-uuks) is a family of open-source Unix-like operating systems based on the Linux kernel, an operating system kernel first released on September 17, 1991, by Linus Torvalds.
+Linux is typically packaged as a Linux distribution (distro), which includes the kernel and supporting system software and libraries—most of which are provided by third parties—to create a complete operating system, designed as a clone of Unix and released under the copyleft GPL license.

-Popular Linux distributions include Debian, Fedora Linux, Arch Linux, and Ubuntu.
-Commercial distributions include Red Hat Enterprise Linux and SUSE Linux Enterprise.
-Desktop Linux distributions include a windowing system such as X11 or Wayland and a desktop environment such as GNOME, KDE Plasma or Xfce.
-Distributions intended for servers may not have a graphical user interface at all or include a solution stack such as LAMP.
+Thousands of Linux distributions exist, many based directly or indirectly on other distributions; popular Linux distributions include Debian, Fedora Linux, Linux Mint, Arch Linux, and Ubuntu, while commercial distributions include Red Hat Enterprise Linux, SUSE Linux Enterprise, and ChromeOS.
+Linux distributions are frequently used in server platforms.
 Many Linux distributions use the word "Linux" in their name, but the Free Software Foundation uses and recommends the name "GNU/Linux" to emphasize the use and importance of GNU software in many distributions, causing some controversy.
-Because Linux is freely redistributable, anyone may create a distribution for any purpose.
+Other than the Linux kernel, key components that make up a distribution may include a display server (windowing system), a package manager, a bootloader and a Unix shell.

 YouTube Videos